hurdg/hurdg.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Gavin Hurd is a Master's of Data Science candidate at the University of Calgary.
-His research is centred on modelling complex biological systems.
+The world is overflowing with interesting places and ideas.
+I am unashamedly biased towards remote landscapes.
+I've found that these often-overlooked destinations, and theur unique features, tend to remain severely isolated from scientific study.
+I'm looking to change that.
+With a Master's degree in Data Science and Analytics and a robust background in Biology, I am passionate about the understudied niches of biological systems where I believe advanced mathematical models and artificial intelligence can reveal astounding discoveries.
 {style="text-align: justify;"}